-Public Transport Victoria provides several public buses from Melbourne suburbs to Tullamarine Airport.
-You can hop on at the undercover bus interchange located at Terminal 4.
+Public Transport Victoria provides several public buses; You can hop on at the undercover bus interchange located at Terminal 4.

-To survive in Melbourne, you are going to need to master its transport system.
+To survive here, you are going to need to master its transport system.
 Keep in mind that it is quite a busy town, so make sure you use it smartly and read the following tips thoroughly, as they’ll be the key to your navigating the city successfully!

-PRO TIP: For most of the following methods of transportation, you can use the Journey Planner in order to plan your journey around Melbourne!
+PRO TIP: For most of the following methods of transportation, you can use the Journey Planner in order to plan your journey!

 In order to get on a tram, you need to purchase a Myki card that will just cost AU$6 and which you can buy at the stations or at 7-Eleven stores, the same places where you can top them up (bear in mind that you can pay neither cash nor card to the tram driver directly).

-A ride will cost you around AU$4.40 (Zone 1 and 2) or AU$3 (Zone 2).
-Alternatively, you can purchase a 7-day pass whose price from $30 (Zone 2) to AU$44 (Zone 1 and 2) and which can be used in all types of public transportation.
+A ride will cost you around AU$4.50 (Zone 1 and 2) or AU$3 (Zone 2).
+Alternatively, you can purchase a 7-day pass whose price is from $30 (Zone 2) to AU$45 (Zone 1 and 2) and which can be used in all types of public transportation.

-NOTE: The city center has a Free Tram Zone, so if you exit it, but you still need to stay on the tram, you just need to “touch on” with your Myki card (no need to touch off on trams).
+NOTE: The city center has a Free Tram Zone, so if you exit the centre, you still need to stay on the tram, you just need to “touch on” with your Myki card (no need to touch off on trams).